-The Maryland Technical Assistance team aims to support Maryland municipalities and NEUs seeking to benefit from federal funds, opportunities and incentives.
+The Maryland Technical Assistance team supports Maryland municipalities and NEUs seeking to benefit from federal funds, opportunities and incentives.
 As such, MTAP offers multiple services and forms of guidance to support both pre and post award activities.

 Fund Mapping